Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 The biggest advantage of a microinverter solar system is something we mentioned earlier called consumption monitoring (keeping track of your energy usage patterns).
 You can access it from an app and use it to monitor and adjust your solar production.
 Much like the features of a hybrid inverter, a microinverter system can make informed decisions about your solar and how to use it.
 However, a microinverter solar system can give you panel-level information in addition to how the entire system operates.

 A string solar system with a hybrid inverter is still a string solar system.
-It is limited by the same science and technology inherent within a string system.
+It is limited by the same science and technology inherent within that type of product.

 But we’re here to talk about hybrid inverters, which were designed to help solar systems work more efficiently with solar batteries.